LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 width="600">
 </p>

-In light of the strong correlation between much of the market data and mining data, it came as no surprise that regularized regression produced a more accurate prediction that ordinary least squares regression.
+In light of the strong correlation between much of the market data and mining data, it came as no surprise that regularized regression produced a more accurate prediction than ordinary least squares regression.

 ### Feature Selection: Non-Market Data